The city of San Diego and the greater San Diego county are home to beautiful beaches, popular attractions, hiking trails, and many more adventures.

 Did you want to know where your water in San Diego comes from?
 The “San Diego's Water” display shows water sources and how it is delivered to your tap.

 Yong minds can explore their senses through the “Look!
 Touch!
 Listen!” experiments dotting the whole museum floors.
 In one experiment, one person whispers into a hyperbolic saucer while another listens to the amplified sound reaching across the room to the other end.

-In another side of the museum, inquisitive minds can try to generate electricity with Jacob’s Ladder or make a ball levitate.
+On the other side of the museum, inquisitive minds can try to generate electricity with Jacob’s Ladder or make a ball levitate.

 The “Origins of Space” exhibit currently shows the latest NASA images of deep space.

-At the “Tinkering Studio”, ignite your inner Da Vinci and work with others on projects covering STEAM (Science, Technology, Engineering, Art and Mathematics).
+At the “Tinkering Studio”, ignite your inner Da Vinci and work with others on projects covering STEAM (Science, Technology, Engineering, Art, and Mathematics).

 During my latest visit, the guest exhibit was “Science Fiction, Science Future” – a great way to connect my childhood fantasies with current and future advances.

 I truly believe that if you can dream it, you can make it happen.
-Many of the fantasies spawned by science fiction writers became realities - airplanes, space flights to the moon and solar energy to name a few.
+Many of the fantasies spawned by science fiction writers became realities - airplanes, space flights to the moon, and solar energy to name a few.